jsshargel/SEIM-Azure-Sentinel/README.md

 - We need to write a query to select failed RDP attempts and extract the IP address associated with these attempts.
 - Select edit and then add the query.
 - I am using the query provided here. https://github.com/aldot311/Azure-Sentinel-Lab
-- Make sure to select "Map" under visualization and the change the size to "Full."
+- Make sure to select "Map" under visualization and change the size to "Full."
 - Then change the name at the top of the query to the name that you named your log.
-- Ok now run query and then apply and save and close.
+- Ok now run the query and then apply, save, and close.
 <img src="https://github.com/user-attachments/assets/c88001fc-4b4f-4de9-b8f6-af71fd195f66" alt="Screenshot 2024-09-07 113819" width="600" style="float: left; margin-right: 10px;">

 #